Page last updated:

-Mentor Game Organizers Heather and Terry will be holding the Unit Mentor Games more often during “lock-up”.
+Mentor Game Organizers Heather and Terry will be holding Mentor Games more often during “lock-up”.
 The games run 3 Sundays a month (and Mike Ainsley’s monthly VBC Mentor Game runs as previously scheduled once a month).
-Unit Mentor Games start at 12:15 while VBC games start at 18:45.
+Victoria Mentor Games start at 12:15 while VBC games start at 18:45.

 As with the local club games, go to Virtual Clubs in the FEATURED AREAS section of BBO.
 Then click on ACBL Virtual Clubs.
 Using the search box at the top, type in “Victoria” to select the Victoria mentor game.

 Given the extra work this entails for the organizers, players are asked to arrange their own partnerships.
 If you are really stuck, let us know by emailing us at firstname.lastname@example.org and we will try to help you.
 Players are not expected to play in every game (although all are most welcome) but they will have more options timewise.
 The price remains the same with the Mentees registering and paying $3.00 each for both themselves and their Mentors.

 ► Help Using BBO